-Medical Ethics Immersion Workshop Series - Presented by Ryan Pferdehirt, D. Bioethics, HEC-C, in four onehour lunchtime sessions, the Immersion Series is designed to help ECC members develop a robust understanding of basic biomedical ethics.
-An average of 60 people registered for each session.
-Each session was archived for asynchronous learning.
+Medical Ethics Immersion Workshop Series - Launched in 2021, the Immersion Series, presented by Ryan Pferdehirt, D. Bioethics, HEC-C, in four one-hour lunchtime sessions, is designed to help ECC members develop a robust understanding of basic biomedical ethics.
+In 2022, 363 ECC members registered for the series, each of which was archived for asynchronous learning.
 Evaluation survey responses rated all aspects of the following elements very good to excellent: